thisaranianandi/Student-Mgt-System-GSCOMP209/README.md

 CSC 554 2.0 Net-centric Computing and System Administration
 ________________________________________
 Introduction
  The Student Management System is developed as part of an assignment to showcase the use of modern web technologies.
 It integrates a Spring Boot backend with a React.js frontend to facilitate efficient management of students, departments, courses, and teachers.
 This project demonstrates containerization using Docker and automates the deployment process with Jenkins CI/CD pipelines.
 ________________________________________
 Features
-1. Admin Authentication: Secure login functionality for administrators.
-2. Student Management:
+1. Student Management:
 o	Add, update, and delete student details. o	Assign students to specific departments.
-3. Department Management:
+2. Department Management:
 o	Full CRUD operations for departments.
-4. Course Management:
+3. Course Management:
 o	Add, edit, and delete courses.
-5. Teacher Management:
+4. Teacher Management:
 o	Register teachers and assign them to courses.
-6. Reports:
+5. Reports:
 o	Generate and download student-related reports.
 ________________________________________
 Technical Overview